 We recommend getting started by finding a tutor or taking a German language course before studying abroad in Germany!
 Even downloading a mobile language-learning app like Duolingo can really help you adjust to life abroad.

-8. Take advantage of scholarships offered by DAAD for financial help
+8. Take advantage of scholarships offered by DAAD

 The cost of studying abroad in Germany varies depending on the university, type of program, and how long you’re studying in Germany.